-The Police Officer provides safety and protection of personnel and property, and eliminate and deter all criminal activities for the University and surrounding areas.
+The Police Officer provides safety and protection of personnel and property and eliminate and deter criminal activities for the University and surrounding areas.
 This position patrols an assigned area to enforce laws and ordinances, regulate traffic, control crowds, prevent crime, and arrest violators.

 DUTIES AND RESPONSIBILITIES:

 Patrols the campus to deter crime and maintains building security.

 Patrols parking facilities to prevent theft and vandalism and to issue citations as appropriate.

 Apprehends, arrests, and files charges against criminal suspects when appropriate.

 Preserves evidence from a crime scene until collected by crime scene investigators.

 Presents testimony when applicable in a court of law on required cases when subpoenaed